 March 1, 2022

-• Start: Montezuma Pass
+- Start: Montezuma Pass (mile 0)

-• End: Sunnyside Canyon (13.2)
+- End: Sunnyside Canyon (13.2)

-• Total hiked: 16+ mile (including my 3 non-AZT miles)
+- Total hiked: 16+ mile (including my 3 non-AZT miles)

 As we drove from Mike and Angi’s home to the trailhead on a bumpy dirt road, it was evident the start of the Arizona Trail wasn’t going to be anything like the southern terminus of the Pacific Crest Trail (PCT).
 There were mountains in every direction.

-Getting down to the US-Mexico border would require us to park at Montezuma Pass then gradually descend on foot on the southern foothills of the Huachuca Mountains.
-And once we reached the southern terminus (at 5,908′ above sea level), I’d need to turn around and immediately hike up to Miller Peak (which sat above 9,000’) within the first few miles of the trail!
+Getting down to the US-Mexico border would require us to park at Montezuma Pass and then gradually descend on foot on the southern foothills of the Huachuca Mountains.
+Once we reached the southern terminus (at 5,908′ above sea level), I’d need to turn around and immediately hike up to Miller Peak (which sat above 9,000’) within the first few miles of the trail!

 The Arizona Trail was not going to let me just ease into hiking.
 It would be a test from the very start.